 - What formula to use and how to feed yourself

-Tell your surgeon about any of the following:
+Tell your healthcare provider about any of the following:

-- Increasing pain or pain that is not relieved by medication
+- Increasing pain or pain that is not relieved by medicine

 - Any drainage, bleeding, redness, or swelling around the tube